isabelmsft/k8s-ha-master-starlab/README.k8s.testbed.design.md

 ## Background

-Each SONiC DUT is a worker node managed by a High Availability Kubernetes master in Starlab.
-The High Availability Kubernetes master is composed of multiple master nodes.
+Each SONiC DUT is a worker node managed by a High Availability Kubernetes master.
+The High Availability Kubernetes master is composed of three master node machines and one load balancer machine.

 By connecting each SONiC DUT to HA Kubernetes master, containers running in SONiC can be managed by the Kubernetes master.
 SONiC containers managed by the Kubernetes master are termed to be running in "Kubernetes mode" as opposed to the original "Local mode."